KohaILS/koha-manual-zh-cn/source/extending_koha.rst

 .. _adding-pages-label:

-Adding Pages
+Adding pages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To add a new page you need to add a system preference under Local Use.

--  Get there: More > Administration > Global System Preferences > Local
+-  Get there: More > Administration > Global system preferences > Local
-   Use
+   use

--  Click 'New Preference'
+-  Click 'New preference'

 -  Enter in a description in the Explanation field